 It’s primarily geared towards summer city travel (as in, this will probably not cut it if you’re going on some wilderness adventures or Arctic trek) BUT if you want to look nice while travelling around with a small bag, this is the list for you.

-PS: I’m a bit obsessed with dresses, hence their hefty representation in the list.
+PS: I’m a big fan of dresses, hence their hefty representation in the list.
 If your personal style is different, feel free to sub dresses for additional shorts/tops.

-I know that four dresses sounds like a lot for a minimalist packing list, but in the summer these are pretty much all I wear so I stand by my choice.
-They fit every possible occasion, so here are the four dresses I’d bring:
+I know that three dresses sounds like a lot for a minimalist packing list, but in the summer these are pretty much all I wear so I stand by my choice.
+They fit every possible occasion, so here are the three dresses I’d bring:

-The key here is to pick a dress that’s nice enough to pass for a night out (grabbing drinks, having a nice dinner) but is also suitable to wear during the day.
-These are similar variations to what I brought:
+• 1 cute summer dress: Pick a dress that’s nice enough to pass for a night out (grabbing drinks, having a nice dinner) but is also suitable to wear during the day.

 1 maxi skirt